Heavy rains in Texas, Louisiana add to misery in flood zones - WTMJ

-BATON ROUGE, La.
-(AP) — Heavy rain kept pounding parts of Texas before moving over Louisiana on Wednesday, adding to the misery for people whose homes and cars were flooded by an earlier drenching.
+Rainy weather and flooding are suspected factors in at least four Louisiana deaths.
+And one person was missing after a car went into a canal.

-The prospect of more rain wasn’t welcome in southern Louisiana, where heavy downpours earlier this week swamped vehicles and closed a major interstate.
-Three people were killed and one was missing after driving into high water.
-Flood watches covered most of Louisiana and a large part of Texas on Wednesday.
-Parts of Oklahoma, Arkansas and Mississippi were also under flood watches.
+In central Arkansas, at least 15 people were rescued from flash flooding after heavy rainfall late Tuesday and early Wednesday, emergency officials said.
+There were no reports of injuries.

-Up to 4 more inches (10 centimeters) of rain was possible through late Thursday near the coast in the hard-hit Lake Charles, Louisiana, area, the National Weather Service said.
-Lake Charles is still recovering from back-to-back hurricanes last fall and a deep freeze in February.
+Downpours earlier this week swamped vehicles and closed a major interstate highway in southwest Louisiana, including the Lake Charles area.
+It’s an area still recovering from back-to-back hurricanes last fall and a deep freeze in February.
 Twelve to 15 inches of rain fell in parts of Lake Charles in a 12-hour period Monday, the weather service said.

 In Baton Rouge, Louisiana, piles of ruined furniture, carpet and clothing lined the street in a neighborhood where residents were beginning to clean up from the earlier storms, WBRZ-TV reported.
 One man, David Earl, told the station that so much water flowed into his home through cracks and a dog door that his furniture began to float.